ibm-cloud-docs/cloud-object-storage/metrics-monitoring.md

 | `Service instance` | `ibm_service_instance` | The service instance segment identifies the guide of the instance the metric is associated with. |
 {: caption="Table 5: COS specific attributes" caption-side="top"}

-## Next Steps
-{: #mm-cos-next-steps}

-You will want to manage the data the {{site.data.keyword.mon_short}} instance is collecting for you.
-From management to setting alerts, see [Managing data](/docs/monitoring?topic=monitoring-mng-data) to monitor your data quickly and efficiently.